Is Central America Safe to Visit?

 Getting Around Cheap By Boat

 If you want to visit islands or coastal towns, boats and ferries are options to consider.
+You can find ferries and book tickets on DirectFerries.com (which searches thousands of local operators so you don’t have to).

 If you are traveling from Belize to Guatemala, there’s a water taxi from Punta Gorda to Puerto Barrios.
 And there’s a service from Belize (Placencia or Belize City) to Honduras (Puerto Cortes).

-Here are some sample ferry fares:
+Here are some sample ferry durations and fares (in USD):

-• Belize City to Ambergris Caye – From $15 USD (one way), $25 USD (round trip)
+• Belize City to Ambergris Caye (1.5 hrs) – $42 (one way), $57 (round trip)

-• Belize City to Caye Caulker – From $23 USD (one way), $35 USD (round trip)
+• Belize City to Caye Caulker (45 min) – $36 (one way), $45 (round trip)

-• Between Ambergris Caye & Caye Caulker – From $15 USD (one way), $25 USD (round trip)
+• Ambergris Caye to Caye Caulker (30 min) – $36 (one way), $45 (round trip)

-• La Ceiba to Roatan – $33 USD (one way), $65 USD (round trip)
+• La Ceiba to Roatan (1 hr 15 min) – $40 (one way), $71 (round trip)

 For short journeys (like between the Corn Islands or to various towns on Lake Atitlan), it’s easiest to just show up and hire a boat or water taxi to take you across.
 Prices are usually negotiable this way.